 Step 3.
-Turn the switch on the irrigation controller to the ON position (switch up) and the irrigation will start.
-Fill the evaporator with water until the water level raises the float on the float switch and the irrigation stops.
+Fill the evaporator with water until the water level reaches the level line (or the float switch).

-Fill the evaporator with water until the water level reaches the float switch
+Fill the evaporator with water until the water level reaches the level line

 Step 4.
 Allow the soil to dry out over several days until the soil is dry between the surface and the bottom of the root zone (use a soil moisture probe).
 While the soil is drying, the water level is the evaporator is falling due to evaporation.
 Mark a line on the inside of the evaporator corresponding to the water level.
 This line is called the low level line.
-The gap between the float switch and the low level line is the evaporation required to the dry out the soil from the surface to the bottom of the root zone.
+The gap between the level line (or the float switch) and the low level line is the evaporation required to the dry out the soil from the surface to the bottom of the root zone.